What does licensing a private postsecondary educational institution mean?

 Renewal of Licensure:

 Licenses are renewed annually.
-License renewal applications and supporting documents for fiscal year 2015 are due at NMHED on or before August 1, 2014.
+License renewal applications and supporting document s for fiscal year 2016 are due at NMHED on or before August 1, 2015.

-The Demographic Data Report is due August 1, 2014.
-It may be submitted with the License Renewal Application or under separate cover.
+The annual reporting of Demographic Data Report is due August 1, 2015.
+It may be submitted with the License Renewal application, second year Provisional Approval to Operate application or under separate cover.